CSCMU-TEAMS/.github/README.md

-# My Organization
+# Chiang Mai University Computer Science Student Organization - Academic Year 2022

-Welcome to the My Organization repository!
+Welcome to the Chiang Mai University Computer Science Student Organization - Academic Year 2022 repository!
 This organization is dedicated to our studies and collaboration with our friends.

 ## About